-Bake chicken for 35 to 40 minutes until juices run clear and internal temperature of the meat reaches 165 degrees Fahrenheit.
-Chicken should appear lightly browned.
+Bake chicken for 35 to 40 minutes until juices run clear and internal temperature of the meat reaches 165 F. Chicken should appear lightly browned.
 Note, if you prefer the chicken darker, simply broil on low for 1 to 2 minutes until it reaches desired color.
 Be sure to keep an eye on the chicken while it's broiling as it can quickly burn.

 Plate the chicken wingettes and garnish with roasted sesame seeds and, or, chopped green onions if you desire.

 - Any miso may be used: red, white, or awase (mix of red and white miso).

 - Make it spicy by adding Japanese 7 spice chili flakes (shichimi togarashi), Ra-yu spicy Japanese chili oil, or dried chili peppers slices or flakes.